 The most important thing about a story is that it has a title people recognize, and there are a cast of characters who may be working on it.

-Deleting stories is especially important, because that's where most of our cost savings comes from.
+Deleting stories is especially important because that's where most of our cost savings come from.

 We don't need to have the explicit ability to enter estimates or actuals into stories.
 We might want to track lead time and/or cycle time, though.
 It might be nice to see how long things sit in a non-Done column before being completed but that's mostly for the team's retrospectives.